b.1989, Co. Kerry, Ireland

 Cunnane’s work uses analogue photographic techniques, printed by hand by the artist.
 He remains highly connected to the physicality of the production process, and quite tellingly, speaks of his work in terms of “making” pictures, not “taking” them.
 His C-type prints are small in size, a side effect of his traditional production methods, but one that resonates with the restrained, intimate nature of the work.

-Recent solo exhibitions include:Online Viewing Room, Kerlin Gallery, (April 2020); Boxes Museum of Art, Shunde, China (2018); Samuel Laurence Cunnane, Douglas Hyde Gallery, Dublin, (2016) and Samuel Laurence Cunnane, Kerlin Gallery, Dublin, (2015).
-Recent projects and group exhibitions include: Shaping Ireland: Landscapes in Irish Art, The National Gallery of Ireland, (2019); An Act of Hospitality Can Only be Poetic, Highlanes Gallery, Drogheda, Ireland, (2018); Fortnightly Features Presents, Kerlin Gallery (2014) and the screening Portfolio, Les Rencontres d'Arles, Arles, France (2012).
+Recent solo exhibitions include: OCT Boxes Museum of Art, Shunde, China (2018); Samuel Laurence Cunnane, Douglas Hyde Gallery, Dublin, (2016) and Samuel Laurence Cunnane, Kerlin Gallery, Dublin, (2015).
+Recent group exhibitions and projects include: Shaping Ireland: Landscapes in Irish Art, The National Gallery of Ireland, (2019); An Act of Hospitality Can Only be Poetic, Highlanes Gallery, Drogheda, Ireland, (2018); Fortnightly Features Presents, Kerlin Gallery (2014) and the screening Portfolio, Les Rencontres d'Arles, Arles, France (2012).

 Cunnane’s work is represented in museum and public collections worldwide including: The National Gallery of Ireland, Dublin; The Arts Council of Ireland; Trinity College Art Collection, Dublin; OCT Boxes Art Museum, Shunde, China and The TIA Collection, Sante Fe, USA.